esperanca/personal_website/src/posts/weeknote-021.md

 date: 2020-06-20T08:58:28.010Z
 tags:
   - babylonhealth
+  - brazil
+  - dna
+  - a11y
+  - designoperations
 ---
 It was a short and sweet writing practice this week.
 It took me an hour and a half.
 It’s becoming easier with time, but I had a lot to process.
 The thoughts weren’t clear in my head enough to write it down.